 HK: I can’t answer that; you would have to ask him.
 I wasn’t involved with the program at that time myself.
 All I can answer is going forward where are we?
 And every time Steve’s been involved it’s been good so, put two-and-two together I can’t see it not being a positive experience going forward.

 NPH: It must be easier now for the program to get the younger kids involved after seeing Steve get on board wouldn’t you think?

 HK: I agree.
 Based on the camp I saw and the turnout.
 Now we got momentum moving forward for next year.
-Next year won’t just be a camp; it will be preparing for the World Championships and playing in Venezuela to qualify for those games the following year in Spain.
+Next year won’t just be a camp; it will be preparing for the World Championships and playing in stand up paddle boards to qualify for those games the following year in Spain.
 And then we’ll be going for 2015 pre-Olympic qualifier for Rio.
 Hopefully we qualify and hopefully in 2016 both men and women are in Rio.

 NPH: How about the junior camps.
 What players do you have your eye on?

 HK: I wouldn’t throw out any names right now, all the kids that were at the camp in Toronto, every single one of them wants to play for Canada.
 It’s too early to bring up names, there are a lot of household names that are thrown around, but I don’t want to pinpoint any one.
 The coaches are who pick who’s best for the team.
 It’s not just based on your press clippings, they are important, but at the end of the day it comes down to what’s the best chemistry for those 12 individuals.